zylai/faa-airmen-database-birthday/README.md

 No records found based on search criteria provided above.
 ```

 This is a design flaw as it allows a pilot's DOB to be discovered via brute forcing.
 One just has to loop through every possible date until the query returns a match.
 On a good day, the FAA database takes about 5-7 seconds per query.
 In addition, there appears to not be a throttling mechainism in place to limit the amount of queries one can send.
 If you can narrow down a person's birthday to a 10-year range, you can find out their DOB in about 10 hours.
 In a spear phishing attack, a dedicated attacker can run this in parallel and discover an individual's DOB in a matter of hours.
+In this day and age where most identity verification is done by providing your DOB and last 4 of SSN, I consider this a pretty significant design flaw.

 For this tool to work, you must provide enough information about an airman so that the query only returns one result.
 The script automatically stops as soon as it a query returns at least one match.
 Also note that if a query returns more than 50 results, you must provide more information to narrow down the results.